xiasong0501/DRS/readme.txt

+This is the code for paper "Mitigating the Curse of Dimensionality for Certified Robustness via Dual Randomized Smoothing"

 ##### pls download our trained model via https://drive.google.com/drive/folders/1IZFqJm58d9Sp54zVEE3tMcsXAouFri_l?usp=sharing
 ##### pls download the cifar10 dataset and put it into dir "dataset_cache"